AparnaKMenon/ZipFileProcessor/README.md

 Once deployed, the application will monitor the designated folder for incoming ZIP files.
 It will:

-- Validate the ZIP file.
+- Validate the ZIP file.(1 Correct and 2 incorrect Zip files are placed in ZipSourceFolder for testing)
 - Extract it if valid or raise an error if not.
 - Send a notification email to the administrator.